Robyn Adele Anderson: Career

-From 2012 to 2015, Anderson worked for the ANSOB Center for Refugees, a non-profit organization in Astoria, NY that assists refugees in obtaining legal and social services.
+From 2012 to 2015, Anderson worked for the ANSOB Center for Refugees, a non-profit organization in Astoria, Queens that assists refugees in obtaining legal and social services.

-In February 2013, Anderson began collaborating with American pianist and musical arranger Scott Bradlee.
-Anderson became a founding member of Postmodern Jukebox led by American pianist and arranger Scott Bradlee.
+In February 2013, Anderson began collaborating with American pianist and musical arranger Scott Bradlee, becoming a founding member of Bradlee's Postmodern Jukebox collective.
 In 2013, Anderson's vocal contributions to the Postmodern Jukebox cover of Macklemore & Ryan Lewis' "Thrift Shop" (2012) helped the video receive one million views on YouTube in its first week and four million in its first year.

 After serving as Postmodern Jukebox' primary vocalist, Anderson started producing music under her own name.
 The music was released on YouTube and other platforms.
 As of August 2021, her YouTube channel has over 653,000 subscribers and over 84 million views.

 In January 2014, she became a staff writer for the online K-pop magazine KpopStarz.

 In 2015, she was cast as Lilyan Tashman in Cynthia von Buhler's Speakeasy Dollhouse: Ziegfeld's Midnight Frolic at the Liberty Theatre.

-In 2016, she played the part of Lucile in FlexCo.'s production of The Flying Doctor at the Central Booking Art Space in the Lower East Side.
+In 2016, she played the part of Lucile in FlexCo.'s production of The Flying Doctor at the Central Booking Art Space on the Lower East Side.
 Occasionally she is a guest vocalist for the musical duo The Skivvies, composed of Lauren Molina and Nick Cearley.

 In 2017, Anderson began a series of solo shows, first at Feinstein's/54 Below followed by several at Sleep No More's Manderley Bar, and a two-week tour in 2018 alongside Von Smith.

 Anderson voiced the character Robin Koninsky (a Polish singer) in the 2018 video game Red Dead Redemption 2.
 Other members of Postmodern Jukebox also made appearances.
 In the same year, Robyn Adele (Vol 1.) was released on Bandcamp.